kmwasiluk/ntsketch/README.md

 When finding pairwise distances, we must

 Examples:

-After running:
+We can run
 ```
 $ ntcard -k 21 -r 20 --sketch SRR8691408.fastq SRR8691434.fastq SRR8691435.fastq SRR6739847.fastq
 ```
-we will have 4 sketches written into our present working directory.
+after which we will have 4 sketches written into our present working directory.

 We may run e.g.:
 ```